 We then select four different infrastructures to deploy them to.
-These infrastructure types are a Dedicated Server hosted at our group, $Amazon AWS^{12}$ as an IaaS, $Heroku^{13}$ as a PaaS and an OpenStack based private cloud hosted at our group.
+These infrastructure types are a Dedicated Server hosted at our group, Amazon AWS12 as an IaaS, Heroku13 as a PaaS and an OpenStack14 based private cloud hosted at our group.
 We chose this kind of infrastructure fragmentation because it represents a good coverage of different heterogenous infrastructures that are used to host todays application landscape.
 They also reflect the trend towards cloud based platforms and provide a good baseline for application evolution challenges [11].
 The selected infrastructure types offer different services and capabilities, which leads to several challenges in redeploying them.
 The Dedicated Server, for example, imposes no restriction on the choice of databases (since deployed application packages must be managed by operators), whereas Heroku or Amazon AWS offer a restricted set of database services that are managed by the provider.
 This is the case for multiple aspects of these infrastructures and makes them an optimal testing scenario to show the effects of infrastructure evolution and the challenges this brings to infrastructure-agnostic application deployment.

 For each of these infrastructures we create corresponding ISs as well as DUs.
 We then also provide exemplary DIs representing different specific deployments of our two TUs to the ISs based on the defined DUs.
 After this we test the following scenario.
 We initialize the Smart Fabric framework and load all previously defined system model entities.
 In the first step of our test we deploy the CIS and the BMS to the Dedicated Server by initiating two deployment requests to the Smart Fabric framework with the according TUs and IS.
 After the successful deployment notification by the framework we test the deployments with the information in the augmented DIs.
-In the case of the CIS we query the REST interface of the BMS we query the REST interface of the BMS we query the REST interface of the results.
+In the case of the CIS we query the REST interface of the Traffic Resource and log the results.
+In the case of the BMS we query the REST interface of the Controller and log the results.